ShujiaHuang/ilus/README.rst

     pip install ilus

-You can type `ilus` in your commandline terminal if everything is smooth.
+You can type **ilus** in your commandline terminal if everything is smooth.

 Quick Start
 -----------

-There are several functions in `ilus`:
+There are several functions in **ilus**:

 .. code:: bash

     $ ilus --help

-You will see some options like below:
+You will see all the functions:

 .. code:: bash